ml4sts/open-humanities/episodes/17-formatting-with-frontmatter.md

 ---
 ```

+## MyST Themes
+One of the main things that the configuration file can be used for is to choose the main theme of the webpage.
+There are two themes offered by myst: `book-theme` & `article-theme`

+## Glossary
+A gossary is a collection of definitions for the different terms that can be found of your website.
+Since your website is either a in a book style or an article style.
+There's a large chance that it holds great scienfic information.
+Some of which might need to be well-defined for your target audience or the general public.

+### Accronyms

 Here is a [list of frontmatter fields](https://mystmd.org/guide/frontmatter#available-frontmatter-fields) that can be used